maybebyte/anthesis/index.md

 # There's no place like /home

 Hey, I'm Ashlen.
-I'm an [OpenBSD](https://www.openbsd.org/) fanatic, a sysadmin/webdev, and a musician among other things.
+I'm an [OpenBSD](https://www.openbsd.org/) fanatic and a musician among other things.
 Passion, a sense of humor (even dad jokes have their place), resilience, humility, kindness, a will to improve, and an open mind are qualities I value in a person.

 I maintain `amissing.link` for four main reasons: